 Hair loss is often associated with chemotherapy.
 Dr. Kotiah says many of her patients opt to wear head scarves to feel fun and fabulous even when they're undergoing treatment.

-As part of a chemo care package, Dena recommends these cute chemo beanies to make them feel ultra chic while receiving care.
+As part of a chemo care package, Dena recommends these cute chemo beanies to make people feel ultra chic while receiving care.

 Buy it: ChemoBeanies.com; Price: $24.99 each or $65 for 3